llsaull/video_edit/README.md

 ## How to run:

-Run the script from the folder where you videos are located.
+Run the script from the folder where your videos are located.